The Power of Visualization is Fascinating. But it Can Be Elusive too.

 Parting Thought on the Power of Visualization

-A standard critique against visualizations and the law of attraction for that matter is that it is magic.
+A standard critique against visualizations and the law of attraction is that it is magic.
 And since magic isn’t real, it, therefore, can’t be real.

 This view is deeply ironic, as visualization is indeed magic of the highest order.
 And it is real.
 If the word magic doesn’t work for you, use a different one.
 How about awesomeness, fascination, or personal power?